AdobeDocs/experience-manager-cloud-service.en/help/forms/integrate-form-to-marketo-engage.md

 # Integrate Marketo Engage with AEM Forms

 Integrating AEM Forms with [Adobe Marketo Engage](https://experienceleague.adobe.com/en/docs/marketo/using/home) enables users to leverage the capabilities of Marketo Engage to create business logic from captured data and automate workflows, including smart campaigns and email automation.
-The configured form can send captured data, attachments, and Document Of Record to Marketo Engage for processing.
+The configured form can send captured data to Marketo Engage for processing.

 ## Advantages of integrating Marketo Engage with forms